 I had already done an article on this place.
 If you missed it check it out here.
 The Village Bowl is one of the best Bowling places we have in Nairobi.
 It is located at Village Market on Kiambu road.
 They charge 500 shillings per game which I found super affordable.
 My advice is that if you want to go bowling with minimum interruptions, go there during the week and before 2 pm when it is less crowded.
 The place tends to a bit crowded from around 3pm onwards.
 Also wear socks or you will have to buy a pair at 300 shillings as you cannot wear bowling shoes without socks.

 For the people who like it a little bit rough, this is the game for you.
 Go get your paintball guns ready and shoot.
-The game is safe as you are provided with head gear, paintball guns and overalls.
-The cost is 1000 shillings for 100 paintballs in most places like Purdy arms in Karen, The Paintball Fury waterfront, the Forest in Kereita and also at the Paintball Fury Langata.
-This will be much fun when you go as a squad of like ten people or more.
+The game is safe as you are provided with headgear, paintball guns and overalls.
+The cost is 1000 shillings for 100 paintballs in most places like Purdy Arms in Karen, The Paintball Fury waterfront, The Forest in Kereita and also at the Paintball Fury Langata.
+This will be much fun when you go as a group of ten people or more.

 3. Ice Skating at Panari Hotel